arejasverduras/shredfish/README.md

 - Search locations directly on global scale.
 - Get current weather info for all known GPS locations.
 - Get current wind info for all know GPS locations.
-- Get current Swell info for locations that are located at sea.
+- Get current Swell info for locations that are located near the ocean.
-- Get current Tide info for locations that are located at sea.
+- Get current Tide info for locations that are located near the ocean.
-- Get current additional info like sunrise and sunset.
+- Get current additional info like sunrise and sunset times.

-- Get detailed forecast for swell, wind and tides up to 9 days.
+- Get detailed forecasts for swell, wind and tides up to 9 days.
 - Forecast available in 6-hour, 3-hour and hourly intervals.

 - Save spots to favorites // remove